iota2/dev-setup/README.md

 This project includes settings and configurations file for initial setup on a Linux machine.
 It uses Vundle to manage different plugins for vim.

+## GIT Fork And Branch Workflow
+Covered the instructions and commands required for using fork and branch base development workflow techniques.
+> Check details in: `git_fork_and_branch_workflow.md`

 ## Installed vim Plugins
 * scrooloose/nerdtreedg
 * majutsushi/tagbar